soroswap/docs/05-tutorial/05-doing-swap/README.md

 ![](images/swap3.png)

+## Step 5: Trustlines

+When you swap a token for the first time on Soroswap.Finance, you'll need to sign a "trustline" transaction.
+Trustlines are an explicit authorization that allows your account to hold and exchange a specific asset.

-## Step 5: Confirm the transaction
+## Step 6: Confirm the transaction

 1. Your Freighter wallet will open, displaying the transaction details.
 2. Review the transaction information and click "Approve" to confirm the swap.